cawa-93/iconify-prerendered/README.md

    - `--output` or `-o` directory to place generated files.
 Optional.
 3. Run `deno task test` for run all tests.
    [See more about test running](https://deno.land/manual@v1.30.1/basics/testing).

+## Benchmarking
+You can benchmark two version of icon sets.
+To do that:
+1. Generate _baseline_ icon set by command: `deno task generate -p=fluent-emoji -o=benckmarks/generated/baseline`
+2. Make any changes to generation process or whatever
+3. Generate _tested_ icon set by command: `deno task generate -p=fluent-emoji -o=benckmarks/generated/test`
+4. Run benchmark by `deno bench --allow-env`
+5. Go to step #2